iamvon/viBlind/AI_Team/API/Blind_Vision_Backend/server/README.md

     "color": "red",
     "x": 47,        // (x, y) is the coordinates of the upper-left corner of the bounding box "y": 54,
-    "width": 1004,  //  (width, height) is the boudingbox size "height": 650
+    "width": 1004,  //  (width, height) is the bouding box size "height": 650
   }]
 }